emberjs/rfcs/text/0000-new-test-waiters.md

 function buildWaiter(name: string): ITestWaiter
 ```

 In anything but a production build, this function will return a `TestWaiter` instance.
-When in production mode, a `NoopTestWaiter` will be returned, which as the name suggests is effectively a noop class.
-Since test waiters are intended to be called from application or addon code, but are only required to be _active_ when in tests, we use the `NoopTestWaiter` to noop the class' methods when run in production.
-This has a negligible impact on performance.
+When in production mode, we make this instance _inert_ and essentially no cost to invoke.
+Since test waiters are intended to be called from application or addon code, but are only required to be _active_ when in tests, this process of making the instance _inert_ is important.
+Even though code is still invoked, this has a negligible impact on performance.

 ### Using the `TestWaiter` class